jtamboli07/BPMEWorkshop/services_Process_Project.md

 # Services Projects (_services)

-The services project is responsible for updating the state location lookup, case state tables (see screenshot below) as well as the service processes that will be used to search for the current and future case statuses.
+The services project is responsible for updating the state location lookup, case state tables (see screenshot below), and the service processes that will search for the current and future case statuses.

  ![build_project](images/buildproject/6.png)

  State lookup tables

  ## Process to maintain the state location table.
- This process is exactly the same for updating the state rules table.
-It is a CRUD process that is exposed as a business service.
+ This process is the same for updating the state rules table.
+It is a CRUD process that exposes as a business service.

  ![build_project](images/buildproject/14.png)
  Update Sate Location Process

- Lets review the process step by step then you will go ahead and create the same process for the dispute process.
+ Let's review the process step by step; then, you will create the same process for the dispute process.

  ### Init Data
- The Init Data script task is responsible for 2 operations.
+ The Init Data script task is responsible for two operations.
  1. Retrieving the current state locations from the lookup table
- 2. initializing the option lists that will be displayed in the subsequent user form
+ 2. initialize the option lists that display in the subsequent user form

-Script outline below should be self explanatory
+Script outline below should be self-explanatory.

     //Clear current array fields
     data.CaseList.length = 0;